zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_lammps_gui.rst

 Like for the *Output* and *Charts* windows, its content is continuously updated during a run.
 It will show "(none)" if there are no variables defined.
-Note that it is also possible to *set* :doc:`index style variables <variable>`, that would normally be set via command line flags, via the "Set Variables..." dialog from the *Run* menu.
+Note that it is also possible to *set* :doc:`index style variables <variable>`, that would normally be set via command-line flags, via the "Set Variables..." dialog from the *Run* menu.
 LAMMPS-GUI automatically defines the variable "gui_run" to the current value of the run counter.
 That way it is possible to automatically